gvsurenderreddy/AMUN/README.md

 - [ ] Easy to implement but adaptable in world networks
 - [ ] Annotation based wrapper for networking
 - [x] Flexible file serialization / deserialization
-- [ ] Extensible recipe system, that automatically integrates with recipe mods
+- [x] Extensible recipe system, that automatically integrates with recipe mods (partly done)
 - [ ] More to come...

 ## Installation